Enhancement of efficiency in the Dicke model quantum heat engine: Quantum Thermodynamics and Quantum Heat Engines

 one can show that if we are always on a Gibbs state Eq. (\ref{gibbs}) and the processes are such that probabilities are conserved, $\tr(d\rho)=0$, we have that

 here we need to put into evidence that the entropy and free energy depend on both temperature $\beta^{-1}$ and the coupling constant $\lambda$.
-Hence, in general, the amount of heat absorbed and work realized by the system in a given process are path dependent.
+Hence, in general, the amount of heat absorbed and work realized are path dependent.
 Nonetheless, the first law of thermodynamics is always obeyed, since for any infinitesimal process we have $dU=\delta\langle Q\rangle-\delta\langle W\rangle$.
-Therefore, in a finite process we have \beq \Delta U=\langle Q\rangle-\langle W\rangle. \eeq
+Therefore, in a finite process we have